luxuriant777/linkchecker/README.md

 ## Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please create an issue or submit a pull request on the `dev` branch.

 ## License